Nuitka/Nuitka/README.rst

 .. note::

-    Be aware that using this switch will increase compilation time alot.
+    Be aware that using this switch will increase compilation time a lot.

 Where to go next